-Malaysia is a wonderful country that surprised us every day with its natural and cultural beauty and definitely became one of our favourites.
+Malaysia is a wonderful country that surprised us every day with its natural and cultural beauty and definitely became one of our favorites.

 I can just recommend everyone to go and visit Malaysia.